SharpILMixins/SharpILMixins/README.md

 SharpILMixins is a trait/mixin and IL weaving framework for C# using [dnLib](https://github.com/0xd4d/dnlib).

-### JetBrains Open-Source License

-This project is currently being reviewed for the eligibility of an Open-Source License from JetBrains.
-The Request ID is 31082021/7679469.

 ## Usage

 SharpILMixins has a processor tool that can apply Mixins made with SharpILMixins.